Diverticulitis: A diary of my first bout with diverticulitis (symptoms, testing, and treatment)

 On April 7, 2015, I woke up at 3:30am with pain and discomfort in my lower-left abdomen.
 I knew something was wrong, but I didn’t know what it was.
-It felt like a golf ball was lodged in there, and several hours later it was still there.
+It felt like a golf ball was lodged in there, and after several enemas, it was still there several hours later.

-I couldn't get in to see my primary care doctor, so I went to the emergency room (ER), which was fortunate, because as I would learn, proper diagnosis of diverticulitis requires a CT scan.
+I couldn't get in to see my primary care doctor, so I went to the emergency room (ER), which was fortunate, because as I would learn, (a) proper diagnosis of diverticulitis requires a CT scan, and (b) diverticulitis can be very dangerous, because if your colon ruptures it can lead to sepsis and death.

 CT scan with contrast